Mercedes GLE Coupe SUV - MPG, running costs & CO2

 Both engines are thirsty and costly to insure

 Regardless of which engine you choose, the Mercedes GLE Coupe is a big, heavy and fast SUV that will require deep pockets to run.
-A plug-in hybrid powertrain could make it cheaper to run day-to-day, but it's not yet known if the GLE Coupe will be benefit from this technology in the future.
+The plug-in hybrid powertrain in the GLE 350 de should at least make it cheaper to run day-to-day.

 Mercedes GLE Coupe MPG & CO2

-Because of its niche status and high-performance billing, only six-cylinder petrol and diesel 3.0-litre engines are offered in the GLE Coupe, making it expensive to run.
-The GLE 400d diesel returns up to 38mpg and emits 195g/km of CO2, putting it in the highest company-car tax band.
+Because of its niche status and high-performance billing, only six-cylinder petrol and diesel 3.0-litre engines were offered in the GLE Coupe at first, making it expensive to run.
+The GLE 400d diesel returns up to 33.6mpg and emits 219g/km of CO2, putting it in the highest company-car tax band.
 The less-powerful BMW X6 30d is slightly easier on the wallet, returning up to 46mpg.

-Mercedes' mild-hybrid technology means the economy drop for the AMG GLE 53 version isn't as big as you might expect because it can coast at higher speeds when you ease off the accelerator, and the electric motor lends a hand under acceleration.
-Road tax for every GLE Coupe costs £465 in the first five renewal years, after which it reduces to £145 annually.
+Mercedes' mild-hybrid technology means the economy drop for the AMG GLE 53 version isn't as big as you might expect, because it can coast with the engine off at higher speeds, and the electric motor lends a hand under acceleration.
+Road tax for every GLE Coupe costs £475 in the first five renewal years, after which it reduces to £150 annually.
+These figures drop by £10 for the GLE 350 de.

 Expect high ratings when official groups are announced - even the entry-level standard GLE starts from group 44 out of 50.